 The NTT report found that, “Organizations with access to enterprise-wide CX analytics systems have reduced the percentage of disenchanted customers to 21.4%.
 Organizations functioning without these systems receive negative CX scores from 49.3% of their customer base.”

-Locstat’s powerful data intelligence platform includes Complex Event Processing (CEP) and graph database technology which enriches and contextualises your data.
-Machine Learning (ML) algorithms draw on historical and real-time information to improve processes with each iteration.
-A user friendly dashboard empowers your employees with the necessary information for assisting customers and implementing beneficial changes to your organisation.
+Locstat’s powerful graph intelligence platform includes complex event processing (CEP) and graph database technology which enriches and contextualises your data.
+Machine learning (ML) algorithms draw on historical and real-time information to improve processes with each iteration.
+A user-friendly dashboard empowers your employees with the necessary information for assisting customers and implementing beneficial changes to your organisation.